The dangers of formaldehyde

 The risk of formaldehyde is highest in products or construction that are new.
 Some studies have shown that in new buildings, it may take up to two years for formaldehyde levels to return to normal levels3.
 In addition to the list above of the main applications of formaldehyde, this chemical can be found in everyday products including carpets, paint, dishwashing liquid, permanent press clothing, and even cosmetic and personal care products like shampoo and make-up4.

 Shockingly, that famous ‘new car smell’ that many of us love is actually a cocktail of carcinogens!
-According to a study at the University of California - Riverside, this smell is caused by the offsetting of both benzene and formaldehyde, both of which can cause cancer and dangers to reproductive and developmental health as you will see in the section below.
+According to a study at the University of California - Riverside, this smell is caused by the presence of many volatile organic compounds, including benzene and formaldehyde, both of which can cause cancer and dangers to reproductive and developmental health as you will see in the section below.
 This can be particularly worrisome for those of us who spend long periods of time driving5.

 The dangers caused by formaldehyde